covcom/388COM/Week_06_Data_persistence/README.md

 1. Start a new Android Studio project and name it 'My SQLite'.
 2. In Android Studio, right click on your package's 'java' folder (not the test one), select New ==> Java Class to create a new class.
 Name your class Contact.
-3. Modify your class to make it look like the following:
+3. Modify your class to make it look like the following.
+You should generate getters and setters instead of typing them manually.
+You'll need to 'Rearrange Code' after that.

     ```java
     public class Contact {